 Gina gave a nice 3 step process to begin with when considering bringing your employees back to the office.

-“Simple guidelines for your team to follow, and sticking to that policy.
+“…simple guidelines for your team to follow, and sticking to that policy.
 I think that’s a key thing.
-Second is communicating that policy to your employees.
-Making sure that there are no questions, that you are listening to their concerns and addressing them.
+Second is communicating that policy to your employee, making sure that there are no questions, that you are listening to their concerns and addressing them.
 It is important that we as leaders are being nimble and have the ability to make changes to accommodate our employees.
-And lastly making sure your office environment is set up for your employees to come back to work.
+And lastly, making sure your office environment is set up for your employees to come back to work.
 Do you have the right PPE (personal protective equipment) in place, do you have available antibacterial wipes and hand sanitizer, are you encouraging healthy hygiene habits?”

 The Importance of Digital Marketing While Everyone As at Home

 We gave Gina a quick overview of USDP recommendations for what to tackle on the digital front.
 (Skip down to see those tips!)
 She circled back at the end of our chat, excited to touch on the digital space and how it can be helpful to businesses.

 “Of course we shouldn’t quit digital marketing with the great place this region is and the great products we have to sell.
 All of us.
 Period.
 I know when times get tough people go into reserve mode on their business, but don’t forget the importance of marketing.
 It is typically what the budget cuts first however, it can be the thing that positions you to recover and come out ahead when things get really tough.
 And that’s why we are partnering with USDP!”

 For REDI and their partners, helping to highlight Cincinnati as a destination to live, work, and visit, has made their digital presence especially critical.

 “If they can’t hop on a plane…. we are all going to have to find creative ways to bring the Cincinnati region to our audience.”